COVID-19 information for clients

 Queensland Health have produced a Plain English COVID-19 Vaccination Information Deck aiming to answer many of the questions and concerns posed by members of our culturally and linguistically diverse communities.

 The slides examine vaccine safety concerns, a definition of who the official health authorities are, how the vaccines work, who can and cannot receive the vaccine, how to book, and many more.
 Many helpful videos and links are included.

 The Department of Health is committed to making information about COVID-19 vaccines available to everyone in Australia, including culturally and linguistically diverse communities.
 This stakeholder pack includes translated resources on the latest COVID-19 vaccine information.
 The latest update (December 2021) features the latest plain english advice on vaccinating children and booster shots.
 Download it here.

 Migration Council of Australia has launched a resource app for information about the COVID-19 virus, its impacts, and available supports in languages other than English.
 Find out more and download the app.

-Translated resources for COVID-19 coronavirus are available on the Australian Government’s website in Simplified Chinese, Farsi, Korean, Italian, and many more languages.
+Translated resources for COVID-19 coronavirus, including videos and factsheets, are available on the Australian Government’s website in Simplified Chinese, Farsi, Korean, Italian, and many more languages.

-Ethnolink Language services are maintaining a list of materials curated from all government departments.
+Ethnolink Language services is maintaining a list of materials curated from all government departments.